particle-iot/docs/src/content/support/troubleshooting-support.md

 	For local Cloud: ``particle keys server your_local_cloud_public_key.der IP-ADDRESS``
 - Reset your {{#if photon}}photon{{/if}}{{#if core}}core{{/if}}

-**2.Changing of probile back to the default particle cloud on the Particle-cli must be performed using:
+**2.Changing of profile back to the default particle cloud on the Particle-cli must be performed using:

 ``particle config identify``